wolfria/ToF_auto_leveling/readme.md

 The author assumes no responsibility for the use of this tool.
 Use at your own risk.

+The automatic switch-on feature is imperfect, so do not overconfidently trust it.

 JP or En Only

 ## operating environment